zhyang2226/OPA-DPO/README.md

 ## GOOD NEWS!!!

-Our paper has been accepted by **CVPR 2025**!
+(2025.2) Our paper has been accepted by **CVPR 2025**!
 See you in Nashville this summer!

+(2025.4) Our paper has been selected for an Oral Presentation!

 ## Introduction